websanco/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/pages/pages.md

 ### Entrances

-Entrances is the number visitors who arrived to your Site from this Page (as opposed to those who started on a difference page and clicked through to this Page).
+Entrances is the number visitors who arrived to your Site from the Page (as opposed to those who started on a difference page and clicked through to the Page).

 ### Exit Rate